-12. Jonathan Taylor (RB5, 12 OVR): Note: Originally #13 overall, Jonathan Taylor has jumped into Round 1 of my Redraft Rankings due to Puka Nacua's knee injury.
+11. Jonathan Taylor (RB4, 12 OVR): Note: Originally #13 overall, Jonathan Taylor has jumped into Round 1 of my Redraft Rankings due to Puka Nacua's knee injury & Jahmyr Gibbs' hamstring

 There's no denying the Hero RB fantasy upside here in Jonathan Taylor.
 He is just two seasons removed from finishing as the clear RB1, with 2171 YFS and 20 total TDs on a massive 384 opportunities.
 This new Colts offense under Shane Steichen offers tons of upside.
-In the few games with Anthony Richardson, the Colts were 1st in pace and no huddle rate, 3rd in average play clock seconds, and 1st in combined plays run (w/ opponents) and 7th in combined points.
+In the few games with Anthony Richardson, the Colts were 1st in pace and no huddle rate, 3rd in average play clock seconds, and 1st in combined plays run (w/opponents) and 7th in combined points.
 Even without him, the Colts ranked 12th in plays run and 11th in points.
 This is a RIPE fantasy environment, especially out of the backfield.